openvinotoolkit/model_server/docs/host.md

 ```Bash
 ./ovms/bin/ovms --help
 ```
 2. The server can be started in interactive mode, as a background process or a daemon initiated by ```systemctl/initd``` depending on the Linux distribution and specific hosting requirements.

-Refer to [Running Model Server using Docker Container](./docker_container.md) to get more details about the ovms parameters and configuration.
+Refer to [Running Model Server using Docker Container](./docker_container.md) to get more details about the OVMS parameters and configuration.

 **Note** When AI accelerators are used for inference execution, there might be needed additional steps to install their drivers and dependencies.